samisuteria/samisuteria.github.io/projects/delta-printer/index.md

 ## Setup

 Connect everything to the RAMPS 1.4 board [Wiring Diagram](http://reprap.org/mediawiki/images/6/6d/Rampswire14.svg).
 Then load [Marlin](https://github.com/MarlinFirmware/Marlin) (currently 1.0.2) on to your board.
+Replaced stock Configuration.h with the example in the Delta folder.
+Since I'm using the [RepRapDiscount Full Graphic Smart Controller](http://reprap.org/wiki/RepRapDiscount_Full_Graphic_Smart_Controller) I need to install the [U8glib library](https://bintray.com/olikraus/u8glib/Arduino) to my ardiuno libaries folder.

+Current settings for Marlin and a copy of U8glib have been uploaded to [github](https://github.com/samisuteria/DeltaPrinter)